og3niuz/PicoCTF-2019-Writeup/Cryptography/The-numbers.md

 We have a picture from the link, and the picture will show some numbers.

-Go to hint we see PICOCTF{}, it means all of the words will be UPPERCASE.
+Go to hint we see `PICOCTF{}`, it means all of the words will be UPPERCASE.

 Then we'll write some code to decode it.